Cysteine: Applications

 Cysteine, mainly the -enantiomer, is a precursor in the food, pharmaceutical, and personal-care industries.
 One of the largest applications is the production of flavors.
 For example, the reaction of cysteine with sugars in a Maillard reaction yields meat flavors. -Cysteine is also used as a processing aid for baking.

 In the field of personal care, cysteine is used for permanent-wave applications, predominantly in Asia.
 Again, the cysteine is used for breaking up the disulfide bonds in the hair's keratin.

 Cysteine is a very popular target for site-directed labeling experiments to investigate biomolecular structure and dynamics.
 Maleimides selectively attach to cysteine using a covalent Michael addition.
 Site-directed spin labeling for EPR or paramagnetic relaxation-enhanced NMR also uses cysteine extensively.

 Reducing toxic effects of alcohol

 Cysteine has been proposed as a preventive or antidote for some of the negative effects of alcohol, including liver damage and hangover.
 It counteracts the poisonous effects of acetaldehyde.
-Cysteine supports the next step in metabolism, which turns acetaldehyde into acetic acid.
+It binds to acetaldehyde to form the low-toxicity heterocycle methylthioproline.

 In a rat study, test animals received an LD90 dose of acetaldehyde.
 Those that received cysteine had an 80% survival rate; when both cysteine and thiamine were administered, all animals survived.
 The control group had a 10% survival rate.

 In 2020 an article was published that suggests L-cysteine might also work in humans.